What We Believe:

 Redemption and Transformation

-All who ask Messiah Yeshua into their lives, by placing their faith in his death and resurrection, experience a renewed relationship with God through the forgiveness of their transgressions and spiritual transformation through the Spirit of God ( Romans 10:9, John 3:16)
+All who ask Messiah Yeshua-Jesus into their lives, by placing their faith in His death and resurrection, experience a renewed relationship with God through the forgiveness of their transgressions and spiritual transformation through the Spirit of God (Romans 10:9, John 3:16).

 We believe all followers of Messiah should live for Yeshua and not for themselves.